 Overall Risk: C+

 Risk of Total Capital Loss: A

 I like property but the downsides are glaringly obvious.
 The high cost of entry is the main reason people don’t own rental property.
 I never recommend financing rentals unless you have the cash the pay off the mortgages in case of an emergency.
 Personally, I like to sleep at night so the horrifying idea that a bank can take my rentals steers me clear of financing.

 Some people will disagree with me on financing rentals and I have friends that have financed many rental houses.
 These people rarely factor risk into their financing decisions.
 I know people who fell sick, were unable to work for a year and fell behind on their rental house mortgages.
 Their rental properties were subsequently repossessed by the bank.
 My fears also point back to 2009.
 Millions of people were bankrupted because of property speculation.
 This could certainly happen again.

 Investing in property can be risky.
 It is possible to overpay, buy a home with unforeseen problems or be cursed with dreaded vacancies.
 Landlording isn’t easy (I speak from experience) and paying a property managers eats into returns and no property manager will care for your property like you will.

-If you have enough money, buying rental homes for cash can make you wealthy.
-You have to buy right and make sure the property always positively cash flows by at least 20% over your expenses.
+If you have enough money, buying rental homes for cash can make you wealthy but it’s essential to buy right and make sure the property cash flows by at least 20% over your expenses.
 Property appreciation has remained strong in most areas of the UK and the rental demand continues to climb due to the lack of new home builds.

-If you are itching to get involved in property investing but don’t have the financial capability, take a look at some of the peer to peer options such as Property Moose and Property Partner.
-These platforms allow you to own property shares for small entry amounts.
+If you are itching to get involved in property investing but don’t have the financial capability, take a look at some of the peer to peer options such as Property Partner and Property Moose.
+These companies allow you to own property shares for small entry amounts.